fwd/nano-docs/docs/username.md

 - ✅ Personal & Open Source
 - ✅ Nano.to Usernames / Checkout UI is a means to an end.
 - ❌ Nano.to Usernames / Checkout UI is re-branded, monetized.
-Or *worse*.
-Made Custodial.

 Contact [@nano2dev](mailto:support@nano.to) for Usage/Licensing questions.